tonethar/IGME-230-GDD-2017-Fall/exercises/2A_230-home-page.md

 - Section 04: https://people.rit.edu/~spbics/230-04.shtml
 - Section 06: https://people.rit.edu/~spbics/230-06.shtml
 This is how we will be checking all exercises and other work moving forward, unless we explicitly ask for dropbox or GitHub submission.

+**Due date:**
+This assignment is due at the start of Week 3.
+Note that we are covering HTML in 2A, and CSS in 2B, so you might only be able to do the HTML part at first.